UK's FTSE led higher by oil stocks, positive economic data

 By Sudip Kar-Gupta and Lionel Laurent

-LONDON, April 7 A rally in energy shares helped the UK FTSE 100 hit its biggest one-day gain since January, as stocks caught up with a strong start to the week for oil prices and a rise in Britain's monthly services-sector growth.
+LONDON, April 7 A rally in energy shares helped the UK FTSE 100 head for its biggest one-day gain since January, as stocks caught up with a strong start to the week for oil prices and a rise in Britain's monthly services-sector growth.

-The FTSE 100 index closed up 1.9 percent, at 6,961.77 points.
-That was better than a 1.5 percent rise for the pan-European FTSEurofirst 300, as European stock markets reopened after Easter weekend and caught up with gains on Wall Street on Monday.
+The FTSE 100 index was up 1.9 percent at 1545 GMT, at 6,962.56 points.
+That was better than a 1.8 percent rise for the pan-European FTSEurofirst 300, as European stock markets reopened after Easter weekend and caught up with gains on Wall Street on Monday.

-Brent crude extended gains on Tuesday after Monday's 5 percent jump in oil prices when traders tempered their view on how quickly Iranian exports would be rebuilt following a preliminary nuclear deal with Iran.

-BG Group's shares had their biggest one-day gain since September 2011, according to Reuters data.
+BG Group's shares were set for their biggest one-day gain since Sept.
+2011, according to Reuters data.

 Mining companies, which account for about a tenth of the FTSE's overall market capitalisation, gained as the price of copper climbed on Tuesday.